Google Business Profile Tips for Contractors

 Write a Complete Business Description

 Your GBP has a business description field — up to 750 characters.
-Most contractors leave it blank.
-Use it.
-Describe what you do, where you work, and what makes you different.
+Most contractors leave it blank or write one vague sentence.

 Use Google Posts